colcon/colcon-clean/README.md

 ### `workspace` - Clean paths for workspace

-The `workspace` subverb
-...

-- `--build-base`
-  - The base path for all build directories (default: build)
-- `--ignore-dependencies`
-  - Ignore dependencies when capturing caches (default: false)
+The `workspace` subverb provides a means to globally clean the top level base paths for the entire workspace.

 ### `packages` - Clean paths for packages

-The `packages` subverb
+The `packages` subverb provides a means to locally clean the package level base paths using package selection.
-...
-Package Selection

-- `--build-base`
-  - The base path for all build directories (default: build)
-- `--ignore-dependencies`
-  - Ignore dependencies when capturing caches (default: false)

 ## Clean subverb arguments